oloomoses/telegram-bot/README.md

 # Telegram Bot - Capstone Projects

 This is my ruby capstone project where I created a telegram bot.
-As a remote developer, I realised that I waste alot of time trying to figure out my daily meals. because of this I find it helpfull to have a bot that can suggest meal, for example breakfast, lunch and dinner.
+As a remote developer, I realized that I waste a lot of time trying to figure out my daily meals. because of this, I find it helpful to have a bot that can suggest meals, for example, breakfast, lunch, and dinner.
 I named my boat `meealsbot`

 1. There boat will remind you which day of the week it is
-2. The boat suggest for you meals for the day
+2. The boat suggest for your meals for the day

 ## Prerequisites